Flash0ver/F0-Talks-SourceGenerators/code/F0.Talks.SourceGenerators.Presentation/input/SourceGeneration.md

   - as strings
 - additive only
 - can produce diagnostics
-- may access access additional files (non-C# source texts)
+- may access additional files (non-C# source texts)
 - un-ordered
   - no access to files created by other source generators
 - are technically analyzers